All that is necessary for the triumph of evil is that good man do nothing.

 When I'm out in the field I remember as well.
 Around me, there is only musing sound, as shadows hang aloft as if from invisible wire, hovering above what remains for eyes to see.
 A place severed from the living, spectral shadow among that place of circumscribed desolation, filled with the voice of wasted lives and murmuring regret.
 There, only those left here, who remember history, who will gather what remains, cataloging it for infinity.

-As I turn off the lights, the last to leave tonight, I take one last look at a chunk of stone.
+As I turned off the lights, the last to leave work on Friday night, I took one last look at a chunk of stone.

 It sits in a mundane office, on a flat surface in bitten shadow.
 It sits near a place where work is done to keep many safe.
 Most don't see it.
 It simply sits, in dense stillness, filling the room, the dawn, the dusk, with silent voices.
 I don't hear the voices but I know they exist.
 Each morning to start the day in its shadow, warm and safe, we remember that no matter what heartache comes our way, it is nothing compared to what this piece of stone bears witness to.